ftruzzi/HDC1000-NodeMCU/README.md

 HDC1000 NodeMCU module
 =======================

-Here's my NodeMCU module for the TI HDC1000 temperature and humidity sensor.
+Here's my NodeMCU module/library for the TI HDC1000 temperature and humidity sensor.
 It should work with the HDC1008 too but I haven't tested it.

 ### Setup your sensor:
 First, require it: